ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `{leader}/tasks/{task-id}/reports`, where `{leader}` is the first entry in the task's Aggregator endpoints.

-The payload is structured as follows:
+The payload is a `Report`, with media type "application/dap-report", structured as follows:

 ~~~
 struct {